Correlation Between Two Roads and Two Roads

 Strong

 Over the last 90 days Two Roads Shared has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest fragile performance, the Etf's technical and fundamental indicators remain stable and the latest fuss on Wall Street may also be a sign of long-term gains for the fund sophisticated investors.
+In spite of latest weak performance, the Etf's technical and fundamental indicators remain stable and the latest fuss on Wall Street may also be a sign of long-term gains for the fund sophisticated investors.

 Two Roads and Two Roads Volatility Contrast